MrConan1/lsb/README.md

 sss designates that the table being used is that for sssc and will be automatically altered for compatibilty

-THIS PROGRAM IS STILL BEING DEBUGGED.
-THE PROGRAM THAT GENERATES THE INPUT SCRIPT FROM EXISTING .DAT FILES IS NOT YET 100% WRITTEN.
+NOTE: THE PROGRAM THAT GENERATES THE INPUT SCRIPT FROM EXISTING .DAT FILES IS NOT YET 100% WRITTEN.